 Use the format(s) from those listed below that best suit your project.
 Submit one copy of your sample.
 Submit work in more than one format only if it is required for your project.
 Do not send original material.

 Submit a CD (in MS Windows readable format) that contains up to 15 electronic images in JPEG format.
 Image size should be consistent.
 Suggested size is 10" x 7.5" at 96 dpi.
 Each image file should not exceed 2MB.
 The file name of digital images should include a number that corresponds to your Work Sample Index.
-The Index should include the number of the image and the description of the image, including artist's name if relevant.

 List the URLs for the pages to be viewed.
 Include any necessary information on required plug-ins or the navigation path in the Work Samples Index.